 What can you do about tooth staining?

-Limit the amount of stain-producing foods or drinks when you can.
+- If you have tooth staining because you consume a lot of a certain food or drink, try to limit it or look for alternatives.
 Could you substitute a normal cup of tea for a light herbal tea or flavoured hot water?

 - Rinse your mouth with water after eating or drinking something that may stain your teeth.